 Learning how to clean wooden outdoor furniture isn't complicated.
 But, doing so will enable you to turn a shabby seating area into something spectacular.

 From garden benches and tables to wooden swing seats, after a few months of withstanding winter weather, they might look a little lacklustre.
 Often a greyish patina can occur over time, or perhaps they're all just looking a bit grubby.

 Either way, now that warmer weather is around the corner, it's time to get your plot looking shipshape.
-Just one sunny afternoon can be all it takes to get your best outdoor furniture ready for summer BBQs and alfresco evenings.
+Just one sunny afternoon can be all it takes to get the best garden furniture ready for summer BBQs and alfresco evenings.